Music history, nineteenth-century music, twentieth-century American popular music. On sabbatical 2014–15.

 Music 305 - Musical Ethnography

 Full course for one semester.
-This course will introduce the theory and practice of musical ethnography, the key mode of ethnomusicological research and representation, to advanced students in ethnomusicology and related disciplines.
-Combining critical readings on ethnography from a variety of disciplines with hands-on projects (including the production and analysis of field recordings, musical transcriptions, and various forms of qualitative ethnographic data), the course will prepare students to both conduct and critically reflect upon ethnographic research.
-Prerequisite: consent of instructor.
+This course will introduce the theory and practice of musical ethnography, the key mode of ethnomusicological research and representation, to advanced students in ethnomusicology, anthropology, and related disciplines.
+Combining critical readings on ethnography from music scholarship, anthropology, and a variety of disciplines with hands-on projects (including the production and analysis of field recordings, musical transcriptions, and various forms of qualitative ethnographic data), the course will prepare students to both conduct and critically reflect upon ethnographic research.
 Conference.
+Cross-listed as Anthropology 305.

 Music 312 - Theory III: Advanced Harmony